brian-yang/pollen-scraper/README.md

 # pollen-scraper

 ## Supported Platforms ##
-The pollen scraper can only run on:
+The pollen scraper can run on:
 * Mac OS X 10.9 Mavericks and 10.10 Yosemite
 * Ubuntu Linux, Arch Linux, and other Unix-like operating systems

-because dryscrape is only supported on these systems.
+because dryscrape is supported on these systems.
+Windows is not officially supported, but dryscrape should work with [cygwin](https://www.cygwin.com/).

 Here is more information about [dryscrape](https://github.com/niklasb/dryscrape/blob/master/README.md).